 Birth to 2 years

-During the first two years of your baby's life, you will go to the pediatrician's office several times for well-baby visits.
+During the first two years of your baby's life, you will go to your baby’s healthcare provider several times for well visits.
 At many of these visits, you will have the opportunity to protect your child from a number of potentially severe childhood diseases.

 4 to 6 years

-Right around the time your child is starting school, there will be another opportunity to protect him from several diseases.
+Right around the time your child is starting school, there will be another opportunity to protect them from several diseases.
 Typically, children receive additional doses of DTaP, MMR, chickenpox and polio during this period.
 These additional doses "remind" your child's immune system that it has seen these viruses and bacteria before and the protective response becomes even stronger.
 These “reminders” are called booster doses.

 Your adolescent might require more than just their sports physical when visiting the doctor.
-Check with your child’s physician to see if they are up to date on all vaccines.
+Check with their healthcare provider to see if they are up to date on all vaccines.
 The vaccines that are recommended include: